Jboghaert/proj-goto-1/README.md

 ## Teaser
 A successful run of the GOTO-1 demo version can be found [here](https://drive.google.com/file/d/1ceo435i2H9kbQmCQbiqCNoKmAQx5jAJe/view) for localization, path planning and navigation of the Duckiebot, and [here](https://drive.google.com/file/d/1__jHM4iRiDjxXo_UnNaNH6fftmc-62mf/view) for navigation, state estimation and shutdown procedure of the GOTO-1 project.

-## Running the Demo version
+## Demo version
-A quick pre-flight checklist for the demo is provided below:
+A quick pre-flight checklist for running the GOTO-1 demo is provided below:
 - Make sure all assumptions and restrictions for GOTO-1 as explained in [Prerequisites and assumptions](#goto_1_implementation) are met.
     * Set up the Duckiebot as explained in section [Prerequisites and assumptions](#goto_1_implementation).
     * Set up a correctly configured Duckietown as explained in section [Prerequisites and assumptions](#goto_1_implementation), and make sure the DT map is configured as in `path_planning_class` (more info can be found in the [final report](https://github.com/duckietown-ethz/proj-goto-1/blob/master/media/final_report.pdf)).